-It’s only now that I realise how much society has this expectation that everyone must strive towards the perceived normal.
-I experienced teasing about the way I walked down stairs, so the next time I tried to do it the normal way and fell down the stairs.
-When we meet the expectations of others, we’re praised, but when we can’t manage to reach those often unrealistic expectations, we feel like we’re a failure or lazy or we’re less than.
+It’s only now that I realise how much society has this expectation that everyone must strive towards this so-called 'perceived normal'.
+I experienced teasing about the way I walked down stairs one day, so the next time I was walking down stairs I tried to do it the normal way and I fell down the stairs.
+So I think that when we meet the expectations of others, we’re praised, but when we can’t manage to reach those often unrealistic expectations, we feel like we’re a failure or we're lazy or we’re less than.

 I have severe anxiety, the kind that claws at your lungs.
 This often leads to depression and now painful cramps.
 I wish I could cry, but I really can’t.

 It doesn’t stop me from going out, because ableism does.
 I’m afraid of being stuck at home, which I often am.
 Things often repeat in my head, over and over again.
 I find it hard to handle repetitive sounds like a tap dripping, the radio and TV really get to me.
 I have a phobia about being in bed and this means I can’t really sleep in and I generally have a fear of being trapped.
 I also feel my dyslexia is trauma-based.